 1) iStim EV-805

-The iStim EV-805 is my number one choice for labor pain simulation for a few reasons, due to the combination of its good features and also affordable price.
+The iStim EV-805 is my number one choice for labor pain simulation for a few reasons that mostly come down to the combination of its good features and also affordable price.

-First of all, this TENS / EMS unit is amongst the ones in my list that have 4 channels.
+First of all, this TENS / EMS unit is amongst those in my list that have four channels.
 This means that you have 8 electrodes that you can put on your abdomen or your back to simulate contractions (though the machine comes with 24 electrodes of different sizes) and the intensity of each channel can be controlled separately.

 It is also quite a powerful machine with an intensity of up to 100 mA and 99 intensity levels.
 This means that you can slowly build up the intensity as you get closer to simulating baby’s delivery.